marcusyoung/backtobasic/README.md

 # Back to BASIC

-Repo for rediscovering programming in BASIC (and ASM) for the ZX Spectrum Next
+Repo about rediscovering 8-bit computers, including programming in BASIC and ASM and building Ben Eater's 8-bit breadboard computer.